rantstats/rumble-rants-bookmarklet/README.md

 **WARNING:** this relies on undocumented features of Rumble.
 If Rumble changes their site, this may break.

-Builds a browser bookmarklet that will create on overlay on the Rumble live stream page for capturing all Rants.
+Builds a browser bookmarklet that will create on overlay on the [Rumble.com](https://rumble.com/) live stream page for capturing all Rants.
 Rants are shown past their normal expiration date in the chat.

 To add to your browser, create a new bookmark with the following block of code as the "URL".
 Use whatever name works for you.